Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer Sells 15,000 Shares

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of Ontrak stock in a transaction on Friday, September 3rd.
-The shares were sold at an average price of $12.25, for a total value of $183,750.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the stock in a transaction dated Monday, September 13th.
+The stock was sold at an average price of $11.00, for a total transaction of $165,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

-Ontrak (NASDAQ:OTRK) last posted its quarterly earnings results on Thursday, August 5th.
-The company reported ($0.31) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.52) by $0.21.
-The business had revenue of $26.49 million for the quarter, compared to the consensus estimate of $22.01 million.
-Ontrak had a negative return on equity of 24.37% and a negative net margin of 16.70%.
-Sell-side analysts expect that Ontrak, Inc. will post -1.98 earnings per share for the current fiscal year.
+Ontrak (NASDAQ:OTRK) last announced its quarterly earnings results on Thursday, August 5th.
+The company reported ($0.31) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.52) by $0.21.
+The business had revenue of $26.49 million during the quarter, compared to the consensus estimate of $22.01 million.
+Ontrak had a negative net margin of 16.70% and a negative return on equity of 24.37%.
+Research analysts forecast that Ontrak, Inc. will post -1.97 EPS for the current fiscal year.

-A number of brokerages have weighed in on OTRK.
-Benchmark decreased their target price on Ontrak from $35.00 to $16.00 and set a “buy” rating for the company in a research report on Friday, August 20th.
-Zacks Investment Research lowered Ontrak from a “buy” rating to a “hold” rating in a research report on Tuesday, August 17th.
-Canaccord Genuity lowered Ontrak from a “buy” rating to a “hold” rating in a research report on Thursday, August 19th.
-Cowen lowered Ontrak from a “market perform” rating to an “underperform” rating and reduced their price target for the stock from $35.00 to $9.00 in a research report on Thursday, August 19th.
-Finally, B. Riley lowered Ontrak from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $58.00 to $15.00 in a research report on Friday, August 20th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $23.33.
+Institutional investors have recently added to or reduced their stakes in the business.
+Geode Capital Management LLC boosted its stake in shares of Ontrak by 11.8% during the 1st quarter.
+Geode Capital Management LLC now owns 134,516 shares of the company’s stock worth $4,379,000 after purchasing an additional 14,166 shares during the last quarter.
+Dynamic Technology Lab Private Ltd acquired a new position in Ontrak during the first quarter valued at approximately $361,000.
+G2 Investment Partners Management LLC acquired a new position in Ontrak during the first quarter valued at approximately $254,000.
+Morgan Stanley raised its stake in shares of Ontrak by 199.2% during the first quarter.
+Morgan Stanley now owns 182,231 shares of the company’s stock valued at $5,933,000 after purchasing an additional 121,322 shares during the period.
+Finally, Walleye Capital LLC purchased a new stake in shares of Ontrak during the first quarter valued at approximately $511,000.
+30.08% of the stock is currently owned by institutional investors.

 Ontrak, Inc provides data analytics based behavioral health management and integrated treatment services to health plans.
 It offers services through its platform OnTrak solution which is designed to improve member health and at the same time, lower costs to the insurer for underserved populations where behavioral health conditions cause or exacerbate co-existing medical conditions.